-Specifically, in the field of education, maps are how skills and competencies, or competency definitions can be aggregated to form more comprehensive skills and competencies or decomposed into component skills or competencies.
-Taxonomies are simple maps in the form of trees, according to the IMS Reusable Definition of Competency or Educational Objective - Best Practice and Implementation Guide1
+Specifically in the field of education, maps are how skills and competencies, or competency definitions can be aggregated to form more comprehensive skills and competencies or decomposed into component skills or competencies.
+Taxonomies are simple maps in the form of trees, according to the IMS Reusable Definition of Competency or Educational Objective - Best Practice and Implementation Guide44

-Competence maps allow for defining curriculum content in terms of interrelated competencies rather than in terms of fragmented or disassociated knowledge, skills, and attitudes.
+Competence maps allow defining curriculum content in terms of interrelated competencies rather than in terms of fragmented or disassociated knowledge, skills, and attitudes.

-The following publication constitutes a map of competencies required in any educator to become a digital facilitator and introduce digital skills, platforms, processes, and tools in their teaching to enhance the learning experience of students.
+The following publication constitutes a map of competencies requires in any educator to became digital facilitators and introduce digital skills, platforms, processes, and tools in their teaching to enhance the learning experience of students.
 It is aimed to help educators understand and asses the digital skills they required, identify their needs and gaps, and work towards improving their competencies.

 The DigiFacT consortium has chosen to use the DigCompEdu Framework as their reference document.
 The European Framework for the Digital Competence of Educators (DigCompEdu) is a scientifically sound framework describing what it means for educators to be digitally competent.
 It provides a general reference frame to support the development of educator-specific digital competences in Europe.
-DigCompEdu is directed towards educators at all levels of education, from early childhood to higher and adult education, including general and vocational education and training, special needs education, and non-formal learning contexts.2 In the fields of education and training and employment, there was a need to have a common reference framework of what it means to be digitally savvy in an increasingly globalised and digital world.
+DigCompEdu is directed towards educators at all levels of education, from early childhood to higher and adult education, including general and vocational education and training, special needs education, and non-formal learning contexts.
+In the fields of education and training, and employment, there was a need to have a common reference framework of what it means to be digitally savvy in an increasingly globalised and digital world.

-The Digital Facilitator Trainer Role competence map is divided into 6 areas of competence, following the DigCompEdu structure:
+The Digital Facilitator Trainer Role competence map is divided in the 6 areas of competence, following the DigCompEdu structure:

 - 1. Professional Engagement

 - 2. Digital Resources

 - Teaching and Learning

+- 4. Assessment

+- 5. Empowering Learners

+- 6. Facilitating Learners Digital Competence

-1 IMS, IMS Reusable Definition of Competency or Educational Objective - Best Practice and Implementation Guide, Version 1.0 Final Specification, May 2016
+44 IMS, IMS Reusable Definition of Competency or Educational Objective - Best Practice and Implementation Guide, Version 1.0 Final Specification, May 2016

-2 Redecker, C. European Framework for the Digital Competence of Educators: DigCompEdu.
+45 Redecker, C. European Framework for the Digital Competence of Educators: DigCompEdu.
 Publications Office of the European Union, Luxembourg, 2017, ISBN 978-92-79-73494-6, doi:10.2760/159770, JRC107466